art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 WHO IS THIS FOR?

-for those disenamored with wtf is going on in this world; who want to reconnect with the mysticism of this powerful planet — not to spiritually bypass what these times require of us but to show up informed to your bioregion with a prophetic lineage guiding you.
+For those disenamored with wtf is going on in this world; who want to reconnect with the mysticism of this powerful planet — not to spiritually bypass what these times require of us but to show up informed to your bioregion with a prophetic lineage guiding you.

-for those who believe gratitude is a reliable keel; who want to study with people who say yes to prayer, ceremony and protocol. for those who believe capacity for awe is an essential skill for disaster training. for those who wanna ground their care work between and among the earth; between and among the stars ~
+For those who believe gratitude is a reliable keel; who want to study with people who say yes to prayer, ceremony and protocol.
+For those who believe capacity for awe is an essential skill for disaster training.
+For those who wanna ground their care work between and among the earth; between and among the stars.

 COST